PaddlePaddle/Paddle/doc/design/var_desc.md

 PaddlePaddle use proto message to describe compile time graph for

 1. Computation graph should be able to be saved to a file.
-1. In distributed trianing, graph will be serialized and send to multiple workers.
+1. In distributed training, the graph will be serialized and send to multiple workers.

 The computation graph is constructed by Data Node and Operation Node.
 The concept to represent them is in the table below.